Do you want to work in one of the public service fields but need to figure out what a public servant does? You are in the right place!

 A wide range of administrative and project support jobs.

 The APS also offers part-time and full-time jobs on either a permanent (ongoing) or non-permanent (non-ongoing) basis.
-If you want a part-time job, but the job is posted as a full-time position, you can still get in touch with the contact officer about the possibility of working part-time or flexible hours.

 Note: You can also apply for occupations offered on a casual (intermittent) or irregular basis.